Golf thrives, but on unregulated course

-But now both fans and detractors of golf are mocking the policies, for they have largely been ignored by local officials and found to be self-contradictory sometimes.
+But now golf fans and opponents both are mocking the policies, for they have largely been ignored by local officials and found to be self-contradictory sometimes.

 Most provinces and cities have been adamant in their quest to have more golf courses to attract more investment and tourists.
 Top government agencies, too, differ in their views on the issue.
 While those in charge of land, housing and the environment refuse to budge from their tough stance against new courses, the pro-golf camp comprising culture, sports and tourism departments encourages the development of courses and considers the curbs too rigid and unrealistic.

-The messy situation is troubling golfers, too, because driven by a sense of insecurity and hot market demand, golf clubs are jacking up their fees.
+The messy situation is troubling golfers, too, because driven by a sense of insecurity and hot market demand, golf facilities are jacking up their fees.

-I used to hit a bucket of 100 balls for about 40 yuan ($6.5, 5 euros) at a neighborhood driving range as part of my once-a-week, hassle-free workout regime.
+I used to hit a bucket of 100 balls for about 40 yuan ($6.5) at a neighborhood driving range as part of my once-a-week, hassle-free workout regime.
 There are a couple of low-end, pay-and-play golf courses in Beijing's suburbs for people like me who are not club members but still want to head out to the course once in a while.

 But my neighborhood driving range has been closed for renovation since early this year.
 When it reopens after several more weeks, we were told, most bays would be equipped with private rooms where club members could take a shower, watch TV or enjoy a round of mahjong with friends.
 And my favorite course has recently stopped issuing prepaid discount cards to visitors.
 It is working on converting them into members who have to pay an upfront fee of 150,000 yuan or more.